I3A-NavSys/navsim/doc/tutos/tuto3/tuto3.md

 ![UAV01 vel](./img/UAV01_velocity.png)

-The second drone makes an error of more than two meters, which it struggles to correct.
+The second drone makes an error of almost 5 meters, which it struggles to correct.
 The reason is that it is required to achieve a speed of 4 m/s while rotating 180º.
 It almost eliminates the error when it reaches its destination and has to descend.